 The only downside for me was the amount of embroidery and patches: the word 'Predator' is emblazoned all over the gi.
 However, as I discuss later in this review, you can remove the embroidery, it just takes a long time.
-The Predator is available to buy here in the UK for £79.99, or here in the US, for $106.95.
+The Predator is available to buy here in the UK for £79.99.

 Full Review: I hadn't expected to receive a Predator, as I was waiting on the new 'Basico' offering from Black Eagle.
 However, having both of them drop through the letterbox meant I could be comparative, which is useful.
 The Predator was a big step for Black Eagle in 2010, completely redesigning their previous BJJ offering.
 It was then followed in 2011 by a considerable marketing push for the Mark II: this review joins many others around the web.
 That also inaugurated the Predator BJJ range, which has become a broader BJJ product line including equipment for nogi (a website is in the works, AFAIK).

 A relatively unique feature of the Predator gi (or at least I haven't owned any other gis that make the same claim) is that it is guaranteed to not shrink beyond 1-2%.
 That's something which has been tested by Meerkatsu, who surprisingly found that it actually got bigger after repeated hot washes.
 SkinnyD discovered that it would still shrink if you put it in the dryer, though generally that isn't part of a gi washing routine: personally, the only reason I ever put a gi in the drier (for the very few who might be wondering, I've seen it spelled both ways) is to shrink them.